 A gantt chart comes in handy when your project requires more planning than a basic to-do list.
-This guide will give you the basics of what you’ll need to create a gantt chart in Excel or TeamGantt.
+This guide will give you the basics of what you’ll need to create a gantt chart in Excel, Google Sheets, or TeamGantt.
 For a more detailed look into creating a turbocharged project plan, check out TeamGantt’s Guide to Project Planning.

-To build a gantt chart, there is important project information you'll need before you're ready to begin.
+To build a gantt chart, you'll need important project information before you're ready to begin.

 Address these questions before starting your gantt chart:

 One benefit of a gantt chart is that it's easy to create.
 There are a variety of ways to make a gantt chart, some free and others paid.
 Just be sure to choose a gantt chart builder that gives you the features you need.

 Here, we'll cover 3 popular and easy programs you can use to make a gantt chart—Excel, Google Sheets, and TeamGantt.

 Excel is a popular program for creating gantt charts.
 To learn how to make a gantt chart using Excel and download a free template, click here.

 Google Sheets is a popular alternative to Excel.
 Download our free template and learn how to create your own by visiting our Google Sheets gantt chart template.

 Click the ‘New Project’ button in the upper right corner of the ‘My Projects’ screen, then click the green ‘Create New Project’ button.

 Name your project, select the days of the week you want to be included in your project, and click ‘Save New Project’.